minhtuan29/english-vocabulary/README.md

 First, you should click on "hướng dẫn lần đầu sử dụng" to get how to use
 ![232323](https://user-images.githubusercontent.com/86332370/146686750-2c29e8cb-3457-4b6d-98c0-f46506da4ccc.PNG)

-Ffter completing instruction, you go back to menu
+Affter completing instruction, you go back to menu
 ![a](https://user-images.githubusercontent.com/86332370/146687293-790fb389-3dd1-449c-8597-952c7bdadc18.png)

 # Instruct use